juan-ivan-NV/Btc_trading/README.md

 # Stage 1 Data extraction

-Much data to feed models is very good because if it's too much data for one model you can try with one more model for example if we could get millions of data then it would be better try with a neural network with data by minute or try a reinforcement learning model.
+Much data to feed models is very good because if it's too much data for one model you can try with one more model for example if we could get millions of data then it would be better to try with a neural network with data by minutes or try a reinforcement learning model feeding it constantly.

     Option 1: Obtaining data by day scrapping.